 Photo By: Flynnside Out Productions

-Vinyl plank floors are a modern miracle that provide homeowners the luxurious look and longevity of hardwood floors without the warping, water damage, staining or scratching involved with their natural counterpart.
-Plus, vinyl plank flooring is typically a fraction of the cost for materials, and some varieties cut out labor costs all together with DIY-friendly, click-and-lock installation.
+Vinyl plank floors are a modern miracle that provides homeowners with the luxurious look and longevity of hardwood floors without the warping, water damage, staining or scratching involved with their natural counterpart.
+Plus, vinyl plank flooring is typically a fraction of the cost for materials, and some varieties cut out labor costs altogether with DIY-friendly, click-and-lock installation.